Draft (sports): PLL draft

 The Premier Lacrosse League held its first collegiate draft in 2019, shortly before the start of its inaugural season.

+UFL draft

+The United Football League held its first rookie draft in 2024, and its two predecessor leagues (the USFL and XFL) held rookie drafts in 2023.
+Players eligible for the UFL draft are those who were eligible for that year's NFL draft but went unselected.

 WNBA draft

-The WNBA Draft is held every spring.
+The WNBA draft is held every spring.
 It has had several locations during its history; the most recent draft in 2022 took place in New York City, following two drafts held virtually due to COVID-19 concerns.
-The draft is currently three rounds long with each of the 12 teams in the league (trades aside) getting three picks each.
+The draft is currently three rounds long with each of the 12 teams in the league (trades aside) making three picks each.
 Draft order for teams that made the playoffs the previous year are based on team records.
 The team with the highest previous record will pick last.
 Since eight teams qualify for playoffs, the bottom eight picks are determined by this method.
 For the remaining top four picks, a selection process similar to the NBA Draft Lottery is conducted for the four teams that did not qualify for the playoffs.